 The Name Change Project

 The Name Change Project provides free legal name change services to low-income transgender and non-binary people through partnerships with some of the nation’s most prestigious law firms and corporate law departments.

-In addition to meeting income-eligibility guidelines, project participants must live in one if the following cities or counties to participate in the project:
+In addition to meeting income-eligibility guidelines, project participants must live in one of the following cities or counties to participate in the project:

 - Chicago, IL - Cook County

-- Detroit, MI - Wayne, Oakland & Washtenaw Counties.
+- Detroit, MI - Wayne, Oakland and Washtenaw Counties

 - Milwaukee, WI - Milwaukee County

 - New York City - All five boroughs/counties (New York, Kings, Queens, Richmond and Bronx)

 - Philadelphia, PA - Philadelphia County